nouhoum/ansible-ec2-play/README.md

 ## Sample Session
 Database servers should be provisioned before the application servers.
+You can either use the `bin/rdsCreate` command to create an AWS RDS database, or do the following to create a Postgres database using an Ansible script.

     # Create an Ubuntu 13.10 micro instance in the default availability zone with the default security group.
     # Define key pair scalaCourses if it does not already exist.
     # Wait for the command to complete before returning.
     bin/ec2Create -w scalaCoursesDB scalaCourses t1.micro ami-4b143122 postgresServers
     bin/provisionPostgres

+Regardless of how you provisioned your database, your next step is to provision a Play 2 server:

     # Create an Ubuntu 13.10 micro instance in the default availability zone with the default security group.
     # Use the scalaCourses key pair again.